Will We Get a Second Round of Coronavirus Stimulus Checks?

 When Will Negotiations Take Place?

 Senate Republican leader Mitch McConnell has made it clear that he wants to develop a GOP position on additional stimulus efforts with the White House before any negotiations with Democrats take place, but obviously at some level a back-and-forth will develop once Republicans become satisfied they’ve trashed the Heroes Act enough.
 Best as we can tell, intra-GOP talks will begin happening in early June, after the Memorial Day debate.
-Whether they move quickly or slowly will likely depend on economic news as it happens, and whether it’s bad enough to convince the White House and congressional Republicans that they cannot count on business reopenings boosting the economy – and the president’s prospects for reelection – any time soon.
+Whether they move quickly or slowly will likely depend on economic news as it happens, and whether it’s bad enough to convince the White House and congressional Republicans that they cannot count on business reopenings boosting the economy — or the president’s prospects for reelection — any time soon.

 The other variable is whether Republicans and Democrats generally stay focused on areas of agreement (potentially the second round of stimulus checks) or disagreement (again, Democratic demands for large-scale aid to state and local governments, Republican demands for corporate protections, and the red-hot dispute over the continuation and amount of subsidized unemployment benefits due to expire on July 31).